 Additionally, four factors must be weighed when considering what determines “meaningful access” for LEP patients:

-With these factors in mind, most federally-funded hospitals and doctor’s offices almost certainly need to translate forms such as patient service agreements.
+Taking these factors into consideration, most federally-funded hospitals and doctor’s offices almost certainly need to translate forms such as patient service agreements.
 Unless the provider is located in an area without any LEP patients, the translation of such paperwork – not to mention signs, release forms and prescription labels – is likely required by law.

 Must Non-Federally Funded Providers Translate Patient Service Agreements?